Accon1423/web-notification/README.md

 					}

 6.)Click on send and see if the request is successful.

-7.)Wait for some second to recieve the notification on ur system.
+7.)Wait for some second to recieve the notification on your system.